srfoster/ai-is-here/README.md

       - Make sure you can't take more credits than the child has
       - Test that non-parents can't transfer/delete arbitrary child keys (Although... if "keys are secret" is the rule, how would they get the arbitrary child key...)
+    - At some point we'll need pagination for the Keys page...

   - Restore past conversations